schmaustech/assisted-installer-pxe-blog/README.md

 $ oc create -f ~/kni20-clusterimageset.yaml
 clusterimageset.hive.openshift.io/openshift-v4.10.16 created
 ~~~

 Then we need to define a mirror config which tells the assisted image service where to get the images from, since I am using a prerelease version of Red Hat Advanced Cluster Management.
 This step should not be needed when the release goes GA.
-However it should be noted this step would be needed if performing a disconnected installation since we would need to tell the discovery ISO where to pull the images from if using a local registry.
-Let's create the configuration using the below:
+However it should be noted this step would be needed if performing a disconnected installation since we would need to tell the discovery ISO where to pull the images from if using a local registry or different registry other then the default.
+Let's create the configuration using the below example:

 ~~~bash
 $ cat << EOF > ~/kni20-mirror-config.yaml